bor0/gidti/manuscript/chapter3.md

 I>
 I> 1.
 For some type {$$}A{/$$}, the type constructor {$$}T{/$$} is defined as {$$}\text{A | T} \to \text{T}{/$$}

 That is, an expression in this system can additionally be an abstraction with {$$}x{/$$} having joined a type (rule 4) or an expression of a variable having joined a type {$$}\text{T}{/$$} (rule 5), where our type constructor is a sum type and it says that we either have primitive types or a way to form new types.
-In attempt to re-define Church numerals and the successor function we have to be careful as the types of these definitions have to match.
+In an attempt to re-define Church numerals and the successor function we have to be careful as the types of these definitions have to match.
 Let's recall the Church numerals:

 1. Number 1, i.e. {$$}\lambda f \ x . f \ x{/$$}
 1. Number 2, i.e. {$$}\lambda f \ x . f \ (f \ x){/$$}